 We parked in a pullout just before this section.

-The Boulder Creek Wilderness (post) under the slowly rising clouds.
+The Boulder Creek Wilderness (

 FR 104